+44 2081 444 580

 Living in the U.S.?
 Don’t worry, you don’t have to jet across the world for an epic sailing trip--one of the greatest sailing destinations in the world is right at your doorstep.

 Running along Maryland’s and Virginia’s coastlines, the Chesapeake Bay has hot, humid summers (211 sunny days per year!), which some may call too sweltering for a sailing trip.
-That’s why you’ll find that the best time to sail in the Chesapeake Bay is in the fall months, when the weather is still warm and the skies are still sunny, but the cloistering heat has burned off a little.
-You can also enjoy a great sailing getaway during the springtime, before things really start to heat up.
+That’s why you’ll find that the best time to sail in the Chesapeake Bay is in the fall months when the weather is still warm and the skies are still sunny, but the stifling heat has burned off a little.
+You can also enjoy a great sailing getaway during the springtime before things really start to heat up.

 We'll get back to you with a non-obligatory tailored quote within 4 hours